Agra: Post Independence and Mughal legacy

 Post India's independence, Agra has been a part of Uttar Pradesh and has gradually developed into an industrial city, with a significant contribution to Uttar Pradesh's economy.
 The city is now a popular tourist destination and hosts tourists from across the world.
 The Taj Mahal and Agra Fort received UNESCO World Heritage Sites status in 1983.
 The Taj Mahal witnesses tourists, photographers, historians and archaeologists in massive numbers all around the year.
-The Taj Mahal has become a symbol of India and its soft power.
+The Taj Mahal has become a symbol of India.
 Post Independence, Taj Mahal has been visited by world leaders like US Presidents Dwight D. Eisenhower (1959), Bill Clinton (2000), and Donald Trump (2020).
 Queen Elizabeth II of the United Kingdom had visited Taj Mahal in 1961 on her India visit.
 Taj Mahal has also been visited by Russian President Vladimir Putin (1999), Chinese President Hu Jintao (2006), Israeli Prime Minister Benjamin Netanyahu (2018) and Canadian Prime Minister Justin Trudeau (2018).
 Agra is the birthplace of the now extinct religion known as Din-i-Ilahi, which was founded by Akbar and also of the Radhaswami Faith, which has around two million followers worldwide.
-Agra is included on the Golden Triangle tourist circuit, along with Delhi and Jaipur; and the Uttar Pradesh Heritage Arc, a tourist circuit of Uttar Pradesh, along with Lucknow and Varanasi.
+Agra is included on both the Golden Triangle tourist circuit, along with Delhi and Jaipur, as well as the Uttar Pradesh Heritage Arc, a tourist circuit of Uttar Pradesh, along with Lucknow and Varanasi.

 Geography and climate

 Geography

 The region around Agra consists almost entirely of a level plain, with hills in the extreme southwest.
 The rivers in the region include Yamuna and Chambal.
 The region is also watered by the Agra Canal.
-Millet, barley, wheat and cotton are among the crops grown in the surrounding countryside.
+Millet, barley, wheat, and cotton are among the crops grown in the surrounding countryside.
 Both Rabi and Kharif crops are cultivated.
 The deserted city of Fatehpur Sikri is about 40 km southwest of Agra.
 The sandstone hills near Fatehpur Sikri and on the south-eastern borders of the district are offshoots from the Vindhya range of Central India.
-Agra is about 210 km away from the National capital of New Delhi(via Yamuna Expressway), about 336 km from state capital Lucknow(via Agra-Lucknow Expressway), and about 227 km from Kanpur(via Agra-Lucknow Expressway).
+Agra is about 210 km away from the National capital of New Delhi (via Yamuna Expressway), about 336 km from state capital Lucknow (via Agra-Lucknow Expressway), and about 227 km from Kanpur (via Agra-Lucknow Expressway).
 The city has an average elevation of 170 metres above sea level.